865charlesw/homeassistant-kidde/README.md

 1. Restart your HomeAssistant instance
 1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Kidde"
 1. Configuration is done in the UI

+You may get a notification from the Kidde app once you complete setup; either ignore or `ALLOW` it.
+Selecting `DENY`` may prevent this integration from updating.

 <!---->